ORNL/curifactory/sphinx/source/getting_started.rst

 with it, meaning additional regular stages can be chained after an aggregate stage.

+We specify inputs to an ``@aggregate`` decorator the same way we do with ``@stage``, with a list of string names of artifacts from record state, and the function definition still needs to have correspondingly named arguments for those inputs.
+However, since an aggregate takes multiple records, these input arguments are populated with dictionaries where each key is a record that has the requested input in its state, and the value is that object in the state.
+Any records that don't have the requested input will throw a warning, and will be absent from that dictionary.

-``@aggregate`` decorated stages must take a single record as the first parameter (like a normal stage,) and the collection of records to compute over as the second.
+``@aggregate`` decorated stages must take the single record as the first parameter (like a normal stage,) and the collection of records to compute over as the second, followed by the arguments for any specified inputs.

 In the example below, we iterate through the records to create a dictionary of all associated ``final_value`` entries from each record’s state, and then determine the maximum.

-..
-    TODO: these bits need to be modified to reflect the new expected_state for agg

 .. code-block:: ipython3

     from curifactory import aggregate

-    @aggregate(outputs=["all_final_values", "maximum_value"])
+    @aggregate(inputs=["final_value"], outputs=["all_final_values", "maximum_value"])
-    def find_maximum_final_value(record, records):
+    def find_maximum_final_value(record, records, final_value: dict[Record, float]):
         all_vals = {}
-        for r in records:
+        for r, value in final_value.items():
-            if "final_value" in r.state:
-                all_vals[r.params.name] = r.state["final_value"]
+            all_vals[r.params.name] = value

         maximum = max(all_vals.values())
         return all_vals, maximum

 Sometimes an aggregate doesn't really need its own parameter set, e.g. if it's simply comparing results from other records.
-In these cases, records can be initialized with ``None`` passed as the parameter sets.
+In these cases, records can be initialized with ``None`` passed as the parameter set.
 In the cell below, we manually pass our previous records into the stage, but note that if we pass ``None`` for records (the default) it will take all existing records in the manager.

 .. code-block:: ipython3